 Change is a fact of life.
 If something doesn’t change, it dies.
 Humanity is fast approaching a point where we must change or perish.
 Modern medicine can only take us so far, and if we are going to survive as a species, we must change.
 We must evolve.
 We must achieve the greatness that we are meant to achieve.
 Learning more about the Mind-body experience is the first step in reaching a healthier state of mind and body.

-Thanks to advances in cancer treatments, neurosciences, and other areas we are living longer healthier lives, but medical science can only take us so far.
-One discovery made recently found receptor cells lining the outer wall of each cell, allowing for the cells to take on a form of intelligence science did not think possible.
+Thanks to advances in cancer treatments, neurosciences, and other areas, we live longer, healthier lives, but medical science can only take us so far.
+One discovery made recently found receptor cells lining each cell’s outer wall, allowing for the cells to take on a form of intelligence science did not think possible.

 Receptors cover each cell and wait for instructions.
 These receptor cells then relay the instructions to the cell for it to do its task.
 Anything from attacking a virus to scratching an itch.
 This is where modern medicine begins to break down.